mayankshouche/DSLabFinalProject/index.md

 ## Overview

 This section covers our efforts to create a classification model for a large version of our dataset focusing on the 2020 tweets from politicians.
 In this dataset, we had over 500,000 tweets, which is significantly larger than our small dataset mentioned in the previouis section.
-We split the entire dataset into training and testing using an 85/15 split and saved the test set as a model comparison for future models using the same dataset.
+We split the entire dataset into training and testing using an 85/15 split.
+We then randomly sampled 5k, 10k, and 50k samples from our training split to train our model on and evaluated our performance on the other 15%.
 Our goal was to find out whether BERT could learn an accurate way to produce classifiable embeddings given more data.

 ## Procedure